MySugar2011/fluent-plugin-rabbitmq-json-trace-parser/README.md

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+## Thanks

+This gem was made as a part of my regular job in [Excursiopedia](https://www.excursiopedia.com), we successfully debuged some message passing quirks with Fluentd and this small gem.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).